Skin Trade (film): Plot

-In the prologue, a Cambodian girl leaves her village for Bangkok.
-Upon arriving, she is drugged, kidnapped and sold into the "skin trade" (human trafficking).

-In Newark, New Jersey, Nick Cassidy, a Newark Police Department detective, discovers that Viktor Dragovic, a Serbian mobster, is in New Jersey.
-Meanwhile, in Bangkok, detective Tony Vitayakul attempts to buy a Thai girl from a group of human traffickers.
-When his cover is blown, he subdues the traffickers and frees the girl.
-He collects information regarding the ship used to transport trafficked girls, its destination, and that Dragovic will be there to receive the shipment.
+Tony Vitayakul, a RTP detective in Thailand, subdues a group of human traffickers in pretext of "buying" a Thai girl.
+Tony collects information about the ship used to transport trafficked girls and its destination, where he learns that Viktor Dragovic, a Serbian mobster, will be there to receive the shipment.

-Cassidy and his superior officer, Captain Costello, brief a group of police officers on Dragovic, revealing he is a major player in human trafficking worldwide.
+Meanwhile, Nick Cassidy, a NPD detective in Newark, New Jersey, discovers that Dragovic is in New Jersey.
+Cassidy and his superior officer Captain Costello brief a group of cops on Dragovic, revealing that Dragovic is a major player in human trafficking worldwide.
 As the ship carrying Dragovic's container approaches the US, Cassidy and his men prepare to intercept it at the dock.
 When the ship arrives, Dragovic discovers the trafficked women have died during the transport.
 The ship's captain is held responsible, tortured and shot in the head.
-A shootout erupts as the police move in.
-Cassidy chases Dragovic and his youngest son Andre.
-He fatally shoots Andre in self-defense and Dragovic is arrested.
-While in custody, Dragovic arranges to have Cassidy's family murdered and his house blown up.
-Cassidy's wife and daughter are killed while Cassidy survives, despite being shot in the back.
+When the police move in, a shootout erupts in which Cassidy fatally shoots Dragovic's youngest son Andre in self-defense and Dragovic gets arrested.

-Captain Costello and Reed, an FBI agent, visit Cassidy in the hospital.
-They tell him Dragovic fled the US after being bailed.
-After they leave, Cassidy steals an opiate drug and clothing before leaving the hospital unnoticed.
-He gets his guns and goes to the restaurant of Dragovic's attorney.
+While in custody, Dragovic arranges an attack on Cassidy's family in which Cassidy's wife and daughter Sofia are killed, but Cassidy survives.
+Costello and Reed, an FBI agent, visits Cassidy in the hospital and tell him that Dragovic has fled the US.
+After they leave, Cassidy steals clothing and an opiate drug before leaving the hospital.
+Cassidy gets his guns and goes to the restaurant of Dragovic's attorney.
 After forcing the attorney to reveal Dragovic's whereabouts, Cassidy shoots him and blows up the restaurant.

-In Cambodia, Senator Khat warns Dragovic that unless he leaves the country immediately, he will be arrested and extradited to the US.
+In Cambodia, Senator Khat warns Dragovic that unless he leaves the country immediately, Dragovic will be arrested and extradited to the US.
 Dragovic blackmails the Senator into giving him two weeks to put his affairs in order and flee.